 I am a qualified nurse and social worker with 18 years practice experience in social work, the latter 10 of which I managed statutory social work services for adults, in England.
 I have held many roles in relation to Third Sector governance.
 My research interests lie in the experiences of ageing in marginalised communities and most of my research is applied and co-produced with people with lived experience.
 Prior to joining Strathclyde, I was Professor of Social Care at Middlesex University, London where I worked for 11 years.

-I have been involved in funded research by NIHR SSCR; DHSC England; British Academy; IASSW; Comic Relief; EU Cost Action; EU Erasmus Plus, Chief Scientist Office NHS Scotland, Skills for Care and UNITE.
+I have been involved in funded research and knowledge exchange by NIHR SSCR; DHSC England; British Academy; IASSW; Comic Relief; EU Cost Action; EU Erasmus Plus, Chief Scientist Office NHS Scotland, Skills for Care and UNITE.